Midlands Football League: Background

+Formation

 On 1 April 2021, the Scottish Junior Football Association stated their aim to establish a Midlands League for the 2021–22 season at Tier 6 of the Scottish football pyramid.

 Although there was no official announcement of the league's formation, the SJFA East Region announced the fixtures for the 2021–22 season straight away on 21 June, with 19 clubs shown as league members, Dundee St James and Letham being new clubs in addition to all members of the 2020–21 East Premiership North.

 On 5 July 2021, it was announced that subject to SFA approval, the Midlands league would be joined at Tier 6 by the SJFA North Superleague and North Caledonian League to form a fully-integrated level below the Highland League from 2021–22.

+In February 2025, the SJFA announced that the SJFA East Region and SJFA North Region would split and form their own independent leagues under the Scottish Football Association, with the East Region maintaining the Midlands Football League and splitting it into two divisions, the Midlands Premier League and the Midlands First Division.